Become a member

 Online form

-You can also contact the Corporate Services office by telephone at 0191 445 6043 or by email at [email protected].
+Please complete the above online form or you can also contact the Corporate Services office by telephone at 0191 445 6043 or by email at [email protected].

 The postal address for the membership office is FREEPOST NAT14353, Gateshead Health NHS Foundation Trust, Queen Elizabeth Hospital, Sheriff Hill, Gateshead, NE9 6BR.